 Bicyclists Deserve Safe Roads

 For as long as bicycles have been popular in cities, the mantra “share the roads” has been drilled into everyone’s minds.
 However, many drivers believe it’s up to bicyclists to do the sharing, which is incorrect.
-All of us are responsible for making the roads safe for motorcycles, bicycles, and pedestrians as well as cars.
+All of us are responsible for making the roads safe for motorcycles, bicycles, and pedestrians.

 For bicycle safety month, our team would like to remind you to do your part, no matter what sort of vehicle you’re driving.
 For bicyclists, make sure you know and follow the rules of the road every time you ride.
 For drivers, remember not every road user has a car.
 You’re responsible for spotting smaller vehicles and, yes, yielding to them when they have the right-of-way.